mgolding1/S19-4010/README.md

 See: [https://gist.github.com/derhuerst/1b15ff4652a867391f03#file-mac-md](https://gist.github.com/derhuerst/1b15ff4652a867391f03#file-mac-md)
 If you are using other than Debian/Ubuntu for Linux see me and we will work 1-on-1 to get you setup and going.

+# Important!

+If you are sitting in on this class (not registered) then you need to send me an email at pschlump@uwyo.edu so that I have contact information for you.
+I will send out (or my class assistant Chantelle) will send out email to everybody that we have our our list including the registered students.

+# Layout

+Lectures can be found in `./l`.

+Assignments can be found in `./a`.